Beer in Slovakia: Modern times

-During the years of the Czechoslovak republic from 1918 and onwards, the Slovak brewing industry lagged far behind that in the Czech lands.
+During the years of the Czechoslovak Republic from 1918 and onwards, the Slovak brewing industry lagged far behind that in the Czech lands.
 After World War II the new communist regime nationalized altogether 12 breweries, which was subsequently merged into three national companies.
 In 1953 this number rose to eight.
 Constantly increasing beer consumption created favourable conditions for the continued growth of brewing.
-Old enterprises were either renovated (Bratislava, Martin, Kosice, Michalovce, Poprad, Nitra, Bytča) or cancelled altogether (Hlohovec, Levoča, Burgher Brewery Bratislava, Banská Bystrica).
+Old enterprises were either renovated (Bratislava, Martin, Košice, Michalovce, Poprad, Nitra, Bytča) or cancelled altogether (Hlohovec, Levoča, Burgher Brewery Bratislava, Banská Bystrica).

-Gradually, the construction of new breweries began – Topoľčany (1964), Rimavska Sobota (1966), Velky Saris (1967), Hurbanovo (1969), Banská Bystrica (1971) and Trnava (1974).
+Gradually, the construction of new breweries began – Topoľčany (1964), Rimavská Sobota (1966), Veľký Šariš (1967), Hurbanovo (1969), Banská Bystrica (1971) and Trnava (1974).
 Hurbanovský brewery's capacity was 1.2 million hectoliters, which was the most in Slovakia.
 Even before the brewery in Hurbanovo built a new malt house, it had a record production of 66 thousand tons of malt annually.

 The five largest breweries in Slovakia are members of the group which was nationalized after World War II, however closures amongst the independents have left Slovakia with only 4 breweries founded before 1950.
 There are currently 18 active industrial breweries in Slovakia.
 Microbreweries however, are becoming increasingly popular.

 Breweries and brands

 Brewery Hurbanovo

-Founded in 1967, Zlaty Bazant (Golden Pheasant) Brewery was built in Hurbanovo.
-The location was carefully chosen because of its warm climate (the warmest in Slovakia) and its altitude (about 115 metres about sea level).
-These conditions made it ideal for growing hops.
-Furthermore, the water in the area is plentiful and of excellent quality.
-Production began in 1969 and it didn't take long for the brewery to build a market.
-Having the newest brewing technology and high-quality ingredients, allowed the brewery to penetrate the global market.
-In 1971 they became the first beer company in Eastern Europe to package their beer in cans.
-This transformation required a lot of work and ultimately resulted in the decision to become a joint stock company.
-In 1995, the company merged with Heineken.
-This helped them expand further internationally and allowed them to update their malting house.

-Other Slovak breweries were later purchased by Heineken and closed with their production controversially moved to the brewery in Hurbanovo.
-In one such case, relocation of the hugely popular brewery Martiner, dating back to the 1893 and located in the city of Martin created so much fury that to this day many people in that city refuse to drink Heineken.
+The Zlatý Bažant Brewery was founded in 1967, in Hurbanovo.
+Production began in 1969.
+In 1971 it became the first company in Eastern Europe to package their beer in cans.
+In 1995, Heineken bought the company and started to move production of other Slovak beers in its portfolio to Hurbanovo.
+Relocation of regional and long-standing beers away from their place of origin led to some enduring resentment against Heineken.
 Today Hurbanovo has one of the largest malting operations in Europe with much of it being exported across the world.